Core Idea

 Definition

 Modularity in software architecture is the practice of dividing complex systems into separate, independent modules where each module is responsible for a distinct feature or functionality.
-More specifically, it is a design approach emphasizing separation of concerns, where modules are loosely coupled units that interact through well-defined interfaces while hiding internal implementation details.
+It is a design approach emphasizing separation of concerns, where modules are loosely coupled units that interact through well-defined interfaces while hiding internal implementation details.

-Baldwin and Clark’s seminal work defines modularity as the decomposition of a system according to a formal architecture where some modules are “hidden” (design decisions don’t affect other modules) and others are “visible” (embodying design rules that hidden modules must obey for interoperability).
+Baldwin and Clark’s seminal work defines modularity as decomposition according to a formal architecture where some modules are “hidden” (design decisions don’t affect other modules) and others are “visible” (embodying design rules that hidden modules must obey for interoperability).

 Key Characteristics